Ukrainian losses: situation in Kursk Region

 Ukraine’s losses

-- Over the day, the enemy lost more than 300 troops and seven armored vehicles, including two German-made Leopard tanks, an infantry fighting vehicle, three armored combat vehicles, two artillery pieces and six other vehicles.
+- Over the day, the enemy lost more than 350 servicemen, eight armored vehicles, including an infantry fighting vehicle, an armored personnel carrier and six armored fighting vehicles, as well as four artillery pieces, a Tunguska missile system, an Israeli-made RADA air defense radar station, a US-made M-88 armored repair vehicle and 12 cars.

-- Since the beginning of hostilities in Russia’s borderline region, Ukraine’s losses have amounted to more than 17,000 troops, 130 tanks, 62 infantry fighting vehicles, 95 armored personnel carriers, 812 armored combat vehicles, 514 vehicles, 138 artillery pieces, 31 multiple rocket launchers, including eight HIMARS and six US-made MLRS.
+- Since the beginning of hostilities in Russia’s borderline region, Ukraine’s losses have amounted to more than 18,900 servicemen, 133 tanks, 65 infantry fighting vehicles, 98 armored personnel carriers, 856 armored fighting vehicles, 562 vehicles, 150 artillery pieces, 33 multiple rocket launchers, including eight HIMARS and six US-made MLRS, nine anti-aircraft missile launchers, five transport and loading vehicles, 38 radar stations, nine counter-battery radars, three air defense radars, 19 pieces of engineering and other equipment, including 11 engineering demolition vehicles, one UR-77 demining unit, and two armored repair vehicles.

 Alaudinov’s statements